tabbykatz/resume/README.md

 ## What I Can Bring

-- Swift learner with a proactive approach, seeking mentorship to grow and thrive as a valued team member.
+- Owning and leading critical projects that put company and team first.
+- Demonstrating strong initiative, responsibility, and readiness for higher-level challenges.
 - Possessing curiosity, grit, and strong interpersonal skills alongside technical proficiency.
+- Cultivating positive attitude, energy, and the ability to bring out the best in my team.
 - Embracing new challenges and always eager to explore and learn new technologies.

 ### Technologies

-- **Proficient**: git, Bash, C, Python, JavaScript, SQL, HTML, Ruby, Rails, React, PostgreSQL, CSS
+- **Proficient**: git, Bash, C, Python, JavaScript, SQL, HTML, Ruby, Rails, React, PostgreSQL, CS, gRPC, all relevant testing frameworks
-- **Current focus**: gRPC, Project Design
+- **Current focus**: System Design
 - **Curious**: Kotlin
-- **Familiar**: Docker, Flask, NGINX, Puppet, Next.js, Rspec, Datadog, SumoLogic, FullStory, LaunchDarkly
+- **Familiar**: Docker, Flask, NGINX, Puppet, Next.js, Datadog, SumoLogic, FullStory, LaunchDarkly
 - **Not afraid of**: Learning new languages or technologies

 ## Experiences